OrangeWong/dog_project/README.md

 Objective: learn to bulid a pipeline that can be used within a web/mobile app to process real-world, user-supplied images by applying Convolutional Neural Networks.

-The pipeline will will identify an estimate of the canine’s breed if an image of a dog ais given.
-If an image of a human is given, the pipeline will identify the resembling dog breed.
+The pipeline will identify an estimate of the dog breed if an image of a dog is given.
+If an image of a human is given, the pipeline will resemble dog breed.

 ## Submission
 Files: